uwuser/home/index.md

 ## Reza Mirosanlou

-I am currently **Staff Engineer** at **AMD**, focusing on performane of I/O module designs for the next generation of AMD products including client, data centre, and server processors.
+I am currently **Staff Engineer** at **AMD**, focusing on performane of I/O module designs for the next generation of AMD AI and Data Cener products.
 I completed my **Ph.D.** in Computer Engineering at the **University of Waterloo** in December 2021, and my research has contributed to several publications in "shared hardware arbitration and high-performance frameworks for real-time systems".
 I have extensive research expertise in real-time systems and I have serrved as either Technical Program Committee member or reviewer of premier real-time conferences and symposiums including **RTAS, RTSS, ECRTS, and RTNS**.
 Before the Ph.D program at University of Waterloo, I have received my **M.Sc.** from **Sharif University of Technology** in Computer Engineering.

 ### Education: